 Consumers can end up unintentionally committing fraud and never be aware of it.
 Consider this example: a family member gives you a check and you deposit it into your checking account.
 Unfortunately, the check is returned because that family member doesn’t have the funds in her account.

 Now your bank may choose to report that transaction to EWS.
 It’s only much later when you attempt to open a new bank account that you find you have a negative notation and are unable to open the account.

 Find Out What’s in Your Early Warning Services Report

 Here’s what your EWS report includes:

-- Savings and checking account information, including bank names, account opening and closing dates, balances, account history and banking activity
+- Checking and savings account information, including bank names, account opening and closing dates, balances, account history, and banking activity

 - A list of companies that recently requested your EWS report